 Shop snoop around the Loaf Shack in Battersea.
-This new store is from the British brand and online furniture shop Loaf.
+The store is from the British brand and online furniture shop Loaf.
 Here you are invited to try before you buy mattresses, lie down on the fabulous French style beds and sink back in the most comfortable sofas.
-With an on-site retro ice cream parlour it really is the best place to chill out and enjoy furniture shopping without feeling in the slightest bit hurried.
-The Loaf Shack has been dubbed the ‘Slowroom’ (as opposed to a showroom) which is actually very apt indeed.
+With an on-site retro ice cream parlour, it is the best place to chill out and enjoy furniture shopping without feeling in the slightest bit hurried.
+The Loaf Shack has been dubbed the ‘Slowroom’ (as opposed to a showroom) which is very apt indeed.
 Join me on a snoop (or should that be snooze?) around this laid back and relaxed store.

 Treat Yourself to Jude’s Ice Cream